ImplFerris/pico-pico/src/sdcard/circuit.md

   </table>
 </div>

-### Connecting the Raspberry Pi Pico to the SD Card Reader
+## Connecting the Raspberry Pi Pico to the SD Card Reader

-The microSD card operates at 3.3V, so using 5V to power it could damage the card.
-However, the reader module comes with an onboard voltage regulator and logic shifter, allowing it to safely be connected to the 5V power supply of the Pico.
+Before connecting your SD card module, check its datasheet or product specifications for the input voltage requirements.
+SD card modules have different voltage requirements depending on their design.

+Verify that your module supports 3.3V input before connecting it to the Pico's 3V3(OUT) pin.

+If your module requires a higher voltage than 3.3V, you will need additional level shifting circuitry to protect the Pico's GPIO pins.
+The Raspberry Pi Pico's GPIO pins are not 5V tolerant and can be permanently damaged by 5V signals on the data lines.

+### Wiring Diagram

 <table>
   <thead>
     <tr>